 Q: Does Anchor Psychiatric Care accept insurance?

 Anchor Psychiatric Care is a private-pay practice.
-We do not bill insurance on your behalf, but you will have access to your paid invoices via your patient portal to submit to your insurance carrier for potential reimbursement.
-Our private pay rates are set approximately 25% below current market rates.
-Payment is due in full prior to each appointment.
+However, you will have access to a superbill via your patient portal to submit to your insurance carrier for potential insurance reimbursement.
+As a courtesy, our private pay rates are set approximately 25% below current market rates and payment is due in full on the date of service rendered.
+Credit card information entered into the portal will not be charged until the date of your appointment.
 Fees are the same for in-person and telehealth visits:

 • New patient comprehensive psychiatric evaluation (60 minutes): $250